-Outcome/Output Indicator Baseline Target Source of Verification Risks and Assumptions Outcome 1.1 Strengthened capacities to ensure access to last mile climate services for vulnerable communities 1.1.a Improved awareness of and access to localized, timely and targeted climate services by vulnerable groups TBD At least 70% of HHs (disaggregated) in targeted villages have improved awareness of and access to LMCS Baseline & Endline Survey No major shocks and related emergency responses jeopardize the implementation of sensitization and training activities (A) 1.1.b Climate services score TBD TBD at inception; project will aim for at least 50% of HHs in targeted villages using LMCS Baseline & Endline Survey Climate services can be tailored to the needs of the communities and targeted communities use these - assumes the necessary localized data is available or can be developed (A) Output 1.1.1.
-National and sub-national level meteorological and agricultural agencies and other stakeholders trained and equipped to co-produce 1.1.1.a.
-Number of stakeholders (government. and others) trained on developing LMCS, disaggregated by gender and age 0 400 Workshop / training reports No major shocks jeopardize the implementation of trainings (A) tailored climate services for vulnerable groups 1.1.1.b.
-No. of multi-level institutional mechanisms developed/strengthened to share knowledge for co- production 0 TBD Study reports Assessment reports Output 1.1.2.
-Strategy and feedback loop for the 1.1.2.a.
-Number of strategies and feed-back 0 4 (1 in Sri Lanka; 1 for each Indian state) Project/ Workshop reports •
+Component 1: Enhanced effectiveness of last mile climate services to enable vulnerable communities to manage and adapt to climate variability and change Outcome/Output Risks and Assumptions Source of Indicator Baseline Target Verification TBD At least 70% of HHs Baseline & Endline Outcome 1.1 Strengthened 1.1.a Improved awareness No major shocks and related (disaggregated) in capacities to ensure of and access to localized.
+Survey emergency responses access to last mile climate timely and targeted climate targeted villages jeopardize the implementation services for vulnerable services221 by vulnerable have improved of sensitization and training communities awareness of and activities (A) groups access to LMCS Climate services can be 1.1.b Climate services TBD Baseline & Endline TBD at inception: tailored to the needs of the score222 project will aim for at Survey communities and targeted least 50% of HHs in communities use these targeted villages assumes the necessary using LMCS localized data is available or can be developed (A) Output 1.1.1.
+National and 1.1.1.a.
+Number of 0 400 Workshop / training No major shocks jeopardize sub-national level stakeholders (government. reports the implementation of and others) trained on meteorological and trainings (A) agricultural agencies and developing LMCS, disaggregated by gender other stakeholders trained and equipped to co-produce and age Study reports tailored climate services for 1.1.1.b.
+No. of multi-level TBD vulnerable groups institutional mechanisms developed/strengthened to Assessment reports share knowledge for coproduction Output 1.1.2.
+Strategy and 1.1.2.a.
+Number of 4 (1 in Sri Lanka; 1 Project/ Workshop 0 feedback loop for the strategies and feed-back for each Indian state) reports

-&lt;sup>221 Localized: customised climate services to address agriculture and livelihood practices that change from area to area; Timely: Smallholder farmers need access to reliable forecast information along with location-specific agricultural advisories at a shorter lead time than the seasonal forecast - for example, one to two weeks in advance, which would allow them to make risk-averse decisions on managing the homestead, their crops and livestock - such as planting drought-or flood-resistant varieties, making arrangements for fodder, vaccination, etc.; Targeted: climate and weather information tailored to smallholder farmers' needs.
+221 Localized: customised climate services to address agriculture and livelihood practices that change from area to area; Timely: Smallholder farmers need access to reliable forecast information along with location-specific agricultural advisories at a shorter lead time than the seasonal forecast - for example, one to two weeks in advance, which would allow them to make risk-averse decisions on managing the homestead, their crops and livestock - such as planting drought-or flood-resistant varieties, making arrangements for fodder, vaccination, etc.; Targeted: climate and weather information tailored to smallholder farmers' needs.
 Special attention will be paid to the needs of women and vulnerable groups, to ensure equitable access to critical information on weather alerts, cropping patterns, and other agro-met advice.

-This WFP Corporate Results Framework outcome indicator measures the extent to which communities are able to manage climatic shocks and risks through information and practices, including LMCS.
+222 This WFP Corporate Results Framework outcome indicator measures the extent to which communities are able to manage climatic shocks and risks through information and practices, including LMCS.